contactandyc/another-c-library/2_timing.md

 }
 ```

-This function returns an integer (so it will only support finding the length of strings that are 2,147,483,647 or less bytes).
-The function's name is strlen.
+This function returns an integer (so it will only support finding the length of strings that are 2,147,483,647 or fewer bytes).
+The function's name is `strlen`.
 It takes as an input a single pointer to a byte in RAM.
 The pointer is of type char.
 Imagine that s pointed to the first character in the string "This" (or the letter T).
-This functions seeks to find a pointer to the byte that is just past the end of the string (or just after the letter s) and then subtracts the two pointers.
+This function seeks to find a pointer to the byte that is just past the end of the string (or just after the letter s) and then subtracts the two pointers.

 ```
 This